Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Lessons/12-Deployment/README.md

 By the end of this class, you should be able to:

-1. Push your project to production using Heroku
+1. Push a project to production using Heroku.
-1. Progress on your final project
+1. Progress on your final project.

 ## Warmup: Create a Study Guide (35 minutes)